1 9 7 0 – 1 9 8 2 (UK)

 Celebrity appearances were a feature of The Goodies, editions of which often spoofed other programmes and so were tailor-made for cameos, with all manner of unlikely TV personalities turning up, including Michael Aspel, Sue Lawley, John LeMesurier, Jane Asher, Mollie Sugden, David Dimbleby, Terry Wogan, Tony Blackburn, John Peel, soccer commentator Kenneth Wolstenholme, quizmaster Magnus Magnusson, astronomer Patrick Moore and, perhaps most memorably of all, the rugby league commentator Eddie Waring.

 The Goodies was ultimately axed by the BBC to make way for Hitch Hiker’s Guide To The Galaxy.
 Bill Oddie was summoned into an office at the BBC and told that the BBC was planning a TV version of Hitch Hikers and unfortunately they didn’t have enough money to service the special effects on The Goodies AND Hitch Hikers Guide.

 Naturally, they looked for a new home and found it at LWT, albeit just for one more series.

-During their BBC years, The Goodies twice won the Silver Rose of Montreux (“Kitten Kong”, the 1972 winner, was a partial remake of an episode which had first aired on 12 November 1971).
-The Goodies also appeared in-character on Top Of The Pops, Crackerjack, Seaside Special and in the 1976 fund-raiser A Poke In The Eye (With A Sharp Stick).
+During their BBC years, The Goodies twice won the Silver Rose of Montreux (“Kitten Kong”, the 1972 winner, was a partial remake of an episode that had first aired on 12 November 1971).
+The Goodies also appeared in character on Top Of The Pops, Crackerjack, Seaside Special and in the 1976 fund-raiser A Poke In The Eye (With A Sharp Stick).